magnoeasy/easybuilder/english.md

 That is, if you know how to use "DropdownDB" you will also know how to use the "AutoComplete" component

 Select the "Dropdown" component, then drag and drop it where it says "Drop new field here!
-When you drop it, a tab will appear on the right side of the screen called "Properties of Field" (If it doesn't appear, just click on the field you just dropped).
+When you drop it, a tab called "Properties of Field"  will appear on the right side of the screen (If it doesn't, just click on the field you just dropped).

 ![image](./BuilderImages/AutoCompletr.gif)

-In the "Source" section, under "Class" of the "Autocomplete" select the "Color" option, and under "Description Field" also select "Color".
+In the "Source" section under "Class" of the "Autocomplete", select the "Color" option and under "Description Field" also select "Color".

 (The form "Color" and the field "Color" with the entries "Red", "Green", "Blue" and "Yellow" were created during the tutorial of the component "DropdownDB").